-areal view showing the position of the hotel and services on Cayo Ensenachos.
+areal view showing the location of hotels and services on Cayo Santa Maria

-areal view showing the position of each hotel and services on Cayo Las Brujas.
+areal view showing the location of hotels and services on Cayo Ensenachos

-areal view showing the position of each hotel and services on Cayo Santa Maria.
+areal view showing the location of hotels and services on Cayo Las Brujas

-Click this thumbnail to see a chart of the growing numbers of rooms in the Cayos de Villa Clara since 1999.
+Click here to see a Satellite Video Tour (YouTube) of the Cayos de Villa Clara

-During our first trip to Cayo Santa Maria in January 2002, when the Sol Cayo Santa Maria was the sole hotel on a desert island, we were told about the project to build around 10,000 hotel-rooms in the area, in the next 10 years or so.
-It was very hard to believe back then, but 14 years later they have almost achieved this goal, and will even surpass it!
+During our first trip to Cayo Santa Maria in January 2002, when the Sol Cayo Santa Maria was the sole hotel on a desert island, we were told about the project to build more than 10,000 hotel-rooms in the area in the next 10 years or so.
+It was very hard to believe back then, but they achieved this goal, and will even surpass it!

 Lily & Normand